Shelob9/edd-social-discounts/readme.txt

 v2.0.2
 July 24th, 2014

-New:   When using shortcode on the checkout, the cart total and discount will show after share
+New:   When using shortcode on the checkout, the cart total and discount will updated via ajax after share
 Tweak: Removed old EDD licensing files that are no longer required

 v2.0.1